 - More than half of consumers will stop what they are doing if they encounter issues when viewing content (Adobe).

-- 89% of marketers used blogs in their content strategy in 2020 (Content Marketing Institute).
+- Only 40% of marketers have a written content strategy (Content Marketing Institute).

 Do bloggers really earn money?
 Or is it just a pipe dream?
 Check out these statistics on blogging revenue.

 - 33% of bloggers don’t earn any money at all (TechJury).

 - The most popular monetization method for bloggers is Google AdSense, followed by affiliate marketing.
 However, for high-income bloggers, AdSense ranks third; these bloggers are 2.5 times more likely to sell their own product or service than use AdSense (GrowthBadger).

 - Bloggers make most of their income from ads, affiliate products, sponsored product reviews, selling their own products, and online courses (RankIQ).

 - 45% of bloggers who earn over $50,000 per year sell their own product or service, while only 8% of lower-income bloggers do that (GrowthBadger).

 - 72% of bloggers making $2,000+/month use either Mediavine or Adthrive as their ad management company (RankIQ).

 - The most profitable niche is the food blog niche.
 Food bloggers have the highest median monthly income ($9,169) as compared to bloggers from all major niches (RankIQ).